zowe/spring-boot-jzos-sample/README.md

 ## Procedure

 * Download this sample to your local machine.
-* Download IBMJZOS from the host machine running Zowe.
-Create a lib folder off the project root and create the ibmjzos-1.0.jar file for compilation purposes
+* Download IBMJZOS from the host machine running Zowe as described above creating the libs folder in your project and adding the ibmjzos-1.0.jar file.
+This file is referenced when compiling only.
 * Build the sample and transfer the file /jzos/target/jzos-0.0.1-SNAPSHOT.jar to a USS folder on the Zowe server. (mvn clean verify)
 * Transfer the jzos.sh file from the project root folder to the same USS folder on the Zowe server.
 * Modify the shell script as necessary for the environment